shivam8962/Github_API/README.md

 ## Overview

-GitHub API User Search is a simple application that allows users to search for GitHub profiles by username.
-It utilizes the GitHub REST API to fetch user data and displays relevant information such as the user's name, followers, following, repositories and more.
+Welcome to GitHub API User Search! 🚀 This is a simple application designed to help you explore GitHub profiles quickly and effortlessly.
+Powered by the GitHub REST API, it fetches user data and presents it in a clean, intuitive interface.

 ## Features

-- Search for GitHub users by username.
+- **Effortless Search**: Find GitHub users by username with ease.
-- Display user profile information including:
+- **Comprehensive Profile Information**: Get detailed insights into user profiles, including:
   - Username
   - Profile picture
   - Number of followers